trothr/chicory/Supply-Chain.md

 The "wrapper" makefile for any Chicory package automatically retrieves the source for the package but never discards it.
-Neither `make clean` nor `make distclean` remove the source.
+Neither `make clean` nor `make distclean` remove the source archive.
+(The latter will remove exploded source *hierarchy*, resetting the project state.)

 ## Chicory